Posts Tagged ‘handrails’

 You also need to remove from your life the day-to-day problems that absorb most people for meaningful parts of their day.
 “You’ll see I wear only gray or blue suits,” he said.
 “I’m trying to pare down decisions.
 I don’t want to make decisions about what I’m eating or wearing.
 Because I have too many other decisions to make.”
 He mentioned research that shows the simple act of making decisions degrades one’s ability to make further decisions.
 It’s why shopping is so exhausting.
 “You need to focus your decision-making energy.
 You need to routinize yourself.
 You can’t be going through the day distracted by trivia.”

 The wizarding statisticians of InTrade, Fivethirtyeight and the recently revamped Sands resort in Las Vegas allow generous odds on Justin Figueroa claiming the golden-pantsed statue awarded annually by Thrasher, pointing toward his heavy featuring in High Speed Productions-branded internet content this year and a ‘Wayne’s World’-like interview conducted rather enthusiastically by Jake Phelps in the most recent issue of Thrasher.
-The ender section in the Thrasher-distributed Baker vid seems a closing argument, arriving in time to potentially shut doors on Austyn Gillette and David Gonzalez, whose own, recently released and quite gnarly Thrasher offerings lack the urgency and the depth (respectively) that the onetime Emerica flow rider has on display.
+The ender section in the Thrasher-distributed Baker vid seems a closing argument, arriving in time to potentially shut doors on David Gonzalez, whose own, recently released and quite gnarly Thrasher offerings lack the urgency and the depth (respectively) that the onetime Emerica flow rider has on display.

 Themes of control and a certain primal urgency are evident in this video-section, as Figgy towers over handrails and casts himself upon the concrete, potentially in repentance for the lyrical transgressions of one Shane Heyl.
 We in the past have mumbled on ‘drama’ in his way of landing tricks and it is here in the bend of his left foot upon landing the frontside feeble grind revert and in the slight wobble during the final moments of the kickflip frontside boardslide on that one big green rail (which has a particular hurting put upon it in this part).
 He has enough of a capacity for oddball tricks (nollie 50-50) to keep things interesting and the technical capability to make a trick happen the hard way (switch backside tailslide back to regular at Wilshire) when the opportunity is there — and then there’s the tricks, such as the curtain-lowering k-grind, that don’t even seem real.
 As an irresponsible web log functionary I have my own views, but Thrasher could do worse than to back this dude for this year.